-Control port and cabling pinouts for the control-monitor and MIF
+Control port and cabling pinouts for MIF

 The control-port uses a standard DE-9 female connector that conforms to the EIA RS-232 standard for serial interfaces.
 Table C-1 applies to all MAX models that use the RS-232 pinouts.